-Today is the era of Information and Communication Technology (ICT) which.
-The ICT voice, video and data services are provisioned through Telecommunication and Data networks.
-The Data and video networks bring the ICT services data to a Central office or a Mobile switching center from where the end users get access to it through PSTN or wireless Cellular Access Network.
-Today, the data networks have taken the lead over the Telecommunication networks.
-Even the Telecommunication Equipment is using IP backbone for providing services to its subscribers.
+Presently, is the era of very powerful personal computing devices, interconnecting with each other and even better equipped servers, connecting us across continental boundaries.
+Even Telecommunication Equipment is using IP backbone for providing services to its subscribers.
 Keeping this in mind, the lab manual for Telecommunication Networks is designed to augment the classroom teaching of the course so as to provide student the necessary practical know-how in the subject.

-This Laboratory Manual will help the students learn about the design and implementation of Telecommunication and Data communication networks.
+This Laboratory Manual will help the students learn about the design and implementation of telecommunication and data communication networks.
 The manual also contains some laboratory sessions on how to manage communication networks through network discovery, monitoring and management.
 The topics covered in this Lab Workbook include VLSM, Router and switch configuration, configuring Routing Protocols, VLANs, network discovery, packet capture and monitoring, and SNMP MIB Browsing.
-These practicals solidify both the theoretical and practical concepts that are very essential for the Telecom engineering students.
+These practicals solidify both the theoretical and practical concepts that are very essential for the engineering students.